joewing/q2/README.md

 A 12-bit discrete transistor computer.

 This repo contains the following subdirectories:
-  - hdl - A Verilog model of the computer and test bench for simulating Q2 programs.
+  - hdl - A Verilog model and test bench for simulating Q2 programs.
   - scad - An OpenSCAD 3d model for the case.
   - q2asm - A Q2 assembler (in Rust).
+  - q2prog - A Q2 programmer (in Rust) for a Raspberry Pi.
   - examples - Q2 assembly language examples.
   - pcb - Schematics and PCB in KiCad